MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 The adopt phase helps you incorporate  cloud capabilities that meet your needs.
 Your business goals will determine your specific cloud adoption plan.

 There are three ways to adopt the cloud: migrate, modernize, and innovate.
-These three ways to adopt the cloud are not mutually exclusive.
+These three ways to adopt the cloud aren't mutually exclusive.
 You can use all three in your cloud adoption journey.
 Or you can just use one or two.
 The order and number of ways you adopt the cloud depends your starting point and your goals (*see figure*).

 :::image type="content" source="../_images/adopt/cloud-adoption-plan-v3.png" alt-text="Image showing three cloud adoption paths":::